massimopizzol/Exio3-to-bw2/README.md

 - Steps 1 and 3 take quite long time.
 - This code is exclusively for the supply and use table in hybrid units.
+- Right now only three GHG emissions are included in the calculation.
-- A preliminary mapping of exiobase emissions to biosphere3 exchange codes is provided, not all emissions are matched though.
+- (the v2 file uses a preliminary mapping of exiobase emissions to biosphere3 exchange codes is provided, not all emissions are matched though.
+This code is not fully tested.
+Works, but the results are unrealistic (too low LCIA scores) so there is some mistake in the numbers.)
-- It is not currently possible to import other thpes of environmental exchanges (need a similar mapping file)
+- It is not currently possible to import other types of environmental exchanges (need mapping files)
 - I haven’t imported the final demand either.
 These are activities so would need to be done just before step 3 I think (and will make step 3 even more time consuming).

 - One can convert manually the .xlsb files in .csv and then the import becomes much quicker (seconds insteads of minutes):